Skip to main content

 Two men checking boat licences

-From narrowboats to barges, canoes to large river cruisers, you need to licence your boat if you want to keep and use it on our canals and rivers.
+From narrowboats to barges, canoes to large river cruisers, you need to license your boat if you want to keep and use it on our canals and rivers.

-All types and size of boat with or without a motor need a licence.
-Motorised boats include river boats, canal boats and houseboats.
+All types and sizes of boats with or without a motor need a licence.
+Motorised boats include riverboats, canal boats and houseboats.

 Before you purchase a licence